 ITS LIKELY YOU PARTNER WILL DENY WHAT HAPPENED or even not tell the complete truth in the misguided belief he can cover things up, only to find later it all comes out anyway.
 He is likely to feel embarrassed and not want to hurt you.

-SO TRY TO MAKE IT AS EASY AS POSSIBLE FOR HIM, TO BE HONEST from the start, however hard it is to hear.
-Not to protect him, but it will reduce other things coming out of the woodwork later, and if you know he is telling the truth from the beginning it will lessen your hurt.
+SO TRY TO MAKE IT AS EASY AS POSSIBLE FOR HIM TO BE HONEST from the start.
+However hard it is to hear.
+I sugget this not to protect him, but it will reduce other things coming out of the woodwork later.
+And if you know he is telling the truth about the affair from the beginning it will lessen your hurt.
 Blaming your partner or yourself totally for what has happened doesn’t help either.
 You are each responsible for your part in making the relationship work or for it faltering at times.

 Relationships can recover from an affair.
 So it’s sensible to try to keep as calm as possible, and not throw too much mud.
 It won’t happen overnight, the one who has cheated wants to move on, whereas the one who has been cheated on finds it much harder to get over it as trust has been broken.

 Do you need to get in touch?
 Contact me here